Why you need a Vitamin B3 (Nicotinamide) supplement

-If you're a skincare fanatic or even just strolled down the skincare section at Mecca/Sephora, you’ve most likely heard of the magic of vitamin B3 or better known as Nicotinamide, Niacin or Niacinamide.
+If you're a skincare fanatic or even just strolled down the skincare section at Mecca/Sephora, you’ve most likely heard of the magic of vitamin B3, also known as Niacinamide, Nicotinamide or Niacin.

-Vitamin B3 or Niacin is the generic name for nicotinic acid (pyridine-3-carboxylic acid), nicotinamide (niacinamide or pyridine-3-carboxamide), and related derivatives, such as nicotinamide riboside.
+Vitamin B3 is the generic name for nicotinic acid (pyridine-3-carboxylic acid), nicotinamide (niacinamide or pyridine-3-carboxamide), and related derivatives, such as nicotinamide riboside.

 All tissues in the body convert absorbed nicotinamide into its main metabolically active form, the coenzyme nicotinamide adenine dinucleotide (NAD).
 More than 400 enzymes require NAD to catalyze reactions in the body, which is more than for any other vitamin-derived coenzyme.